 For our Bible study this morning, we are again in the book of 1 Corinthians, where we’ve been for many, many months.
-We find ourselves again discussing the perfections of love in the 13th chapter of 1 Corinthians, and the response that I’ve had from many of you has been so very, very gratifying, and I know many of you have really been blessed.
-And God has touched your lives, and there has been much, much response to this understanding of love that the Holy Spirit has shared with us here, so I am excited about sharing further with you this morning.
+We find ourselves again discussing the perfections of love in the thirteenth chapter of 1 Corinthians.
+And the response that I’ve had from many of you has been so very, very gratifying.
+And I know many of you have really been blessed and God has touched your lives.
+And there has been much, much response to this understanding of love that the Holy Spirit has shared with us here, so I am excited about sharing further with you this morning.

 Now listen.
 If you love the Lord your God with all your heart, soul, mind and strength, if you love your neighbor properly as yourself, you will never sin because you will do nothing to violate God, you will do nothing to violate your neighbor.
 That takes care of it.
 Love, then, fulfills it all.